wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-We can create a stream of click events using RxJS `Subject`. *Subject* is observer and observable at once.
-It means it can emit value (using `.next()`) and you can subscribe to it (using `subscribe`).
+We can create a stream of click events using RxJS `Subject`. *Subject* is the observer and observable at once.
+It means it can emit value (using `.next()`), and you can subscribe to it (using `subscribe`).

-Here you can see the same case achieved with functional approach using RxJS:
+Here, you can see the same case achieved with functional approach using RxJS:

 ```ts
 @Component({